rodan123/piblock/README.md

    client. (https://itunes.apple.com/us/app/reflection-for-unix-ssh-client/id920472514?mt=8ht)
    Copy to your home directory and edit the program paths within as necessary.

-8) Added softlink of 800notes.txt to 800notes.html, do that last matched caller internet data can be viewed locally.
-I installed lynx on my raspberrypi to locally view the file over an SSH connection.
+8) Added softlink of 800notes.txt to 800notes.html, so that last matched caller internet data can be viewed locally.
+I installed lynx on the raspberrypi3 to locally view the file over an SSH connection.